We are investigating both passive and active silicon photonic components and systems for optical communication applications.

-We are developing optimization algorithms to extract the modeling parameters for different metals and dielectric materials.
-These parameters are required for defining those materials in the simulation model.
+We were developing optimization algorithms to extract the modeling parameters for different metals and dielectric materials.
+These parameters were required for defining those materials in the simulation model.

 Investigation of Plasmonic Waveguides

-We are investigating plasmonic waveguides with different geometries and constructed using different materials.
-The finite-difference time-domain method is being used for the simulation.
-The purpose of this project is to observe the characteristics of Surface-Plasmon-Polariton (SPP) through these waveguides and find optimum design for different applications.
+We investigated plasmonic waveguides with different geometries and constructed using different materials.
+The finite-difference time-domain method was used for the simulation.
+The purpose of this project was to observe the characteristics of Surface-Plasmon-Polariton (SPP) through these waveguides and find the optimum design for different applications.

 Investigation of Nanoplasmonic Couplers

-We are analyzing the performance of different dielectric materials as nanoplasmonic couplers.
-In order to achieve longer propagation of SPP mode, we are trying to integrate both dielectric and plasmonic waveguide on the same device in the simulation model.
+We analyzed the performance of different dielectric materials as nanoplasmonic couplers.
+In order to achieve longer propagation of SPP mode, we tried to integrate both dielectric and plasmonic waveguide on the same device in the simulation model.

-We are analyzing different corrugated slow wave structures such as semi-circular, triangular, square etc. in an attempt to find an alternative structure which is easier to fabricate than sinusoidal corrugation and provides better temporal growth rate.
+We analyzed different corrugated slow wave structures such as semi-circular, triangular, square etc. in an attempt to find an alternative structure which is easier to fabricate than sinusoidal corrugation and provides better temporal growth rate.